jkereako/jkereako.github.io/_posts/2015-04-10-use-bitbucket-for-private-code-and-github-for-public-code.md

 This is a no-brainer.
 It's an unlimited number of private repositories for free.

 ## GitHub for public repositories
-Although I knew about BitBucket for as along as I've known about GitHub (circa 2009), I had no idea BitBucket allowed an unlimited number of private repositories until March, 2015 because I **never go there**.
+Although I knew about Bitbucket for as along as I've known about GitHub (circa 2009), I had no idea Bitbucket allowed an unlimited number of private repositories until March, 2015 because I **never go there**.
 I think I speak for most folks when I say that when I want to explore code shared among the developer community, I go to GitHub.